sectasy0/zcached/README.md

 	* Ability to configure server listen address and port from `zcached.conf` file.
 	* Ability to configure max clients from `zcached.conf` file.
 	* Ability to configure max memory from `zcached.conf` file.
+	* CLI parser for server
+	* Ability to pass different configuration file path from command line.
 * 0.0.1
 	* Initial release